m90/go-deferred/README.md

 package deferred asynchronously creates an HTTP handler by calling a function that may fail and retries in case of failure.

+## Motivation

+go 1.10 has an issue where you [cannot register handlers on a `ServeMux` from a goroutine](https://github.com/golang/go/pull/23994).
+This poses problems when creating handlers that depend on 3rd parties when those are having issues or when running your application in environments like Heroku that expect you to meet a certain boot deadline.

+This package is just a workaround and should not be used when having the option to use go1.11 and above that fix the issue mentioned above.

+## Example

 ```go
 // only return a http.Handler in some cases
 func createLuckyHandler() (http.Handler, error) {